 23 May Is Your Digital Network Useless?
-Try Talking to More People by Tony Esteves
+Try Talking 2 More People

 Do you find that many of the people who connect with you online are often wasting your precious time?
 Do you build mental clutter by avoiding and skipping over emails from people who you really don’t want to meet with or talk to?